kenorb/katacoda-scenarios/corda-ansible-install/intro.md

 4. Executing of Ansible playbook.
 5. Defining variables in a playbook
 6. Solving the missing Python dependencies.
+7. Getting network-root-truststore certificate.
-7. Creating site-wide defaults.
+8. Creating site-wide defaults.
-8. Checking Corda service.
+9. Checking Corda service.
-9. Solving Corda startup issues.
+10. Solving Corda startup issues.

 At the end, you should have Corda installed on Linux machine.